Drop a coin, grab a snack: Kiosk-in-a-box spreads in Japan

 “There’s an air of mystery and fun,” he said.

-When a magnitude 9.0 earthquake struck Japan in March 2011 and paralyzed the capital’s public transportation system, stranded office workers subsisted on Glico snacks.
+When a magnitude 9.0 earthquake struck Japan in March 2011 and paralysed the capital’s public transportation system, stranded office workers subsisted on Glico snacks.

 Notes of gratitude gave the company the idea of marketing Office Glico as a useful addition to disaster relief, said Furuyabu.